-Do not operate engine with hood open or belt guard removed.
+Do not operate engine with hood or any side panels open or belt guard removed.

 Power is transferred to the track through the chaincase and drive axle.

 Always use a mechanical snowmobile stand to properly support vehicle during any track verification.
 Slowly accelerate engine in order to rotate track at very low speed when it is not on ground.